arthurgassner/swissenergy-frontend/docs/modelling.md

 There are several correct ways to do so.
 In our case, we take inspiration from the way the ENTSO-E names their own prediction, i.e -- `Day-ahead Total Load Forecast` -- and assume that they forecast the consumption between `hour` and `hour + 1` using the data available a full day before `hour`.[^1]

+[^1]: As I would figure out later, forecasts are usually added to the ENTSO-E website in bulk, at 05:41 in the morning.
+Still, we picked this approach and are sticking with it.
+It is interesting to note that I _assumed_ that's how they generated their predictions, and should have asked them directly via email -- as outlined in the motivation part of this writeup.

 Our modelling task could then be formulated as such:

 !!! note "Modelling task"